ShadowTheHedgehogHacking/Widescreen-ShadowTH/README.md

 # Widescreen-ShadowTH

-Modified files for proper widescreen support in Shadow The Hedgehog (NTSC-U GameCube version GUPE8P).
+Modified files for proper widescreen support in Shadow The Hedgehog.

-Provides widescreen without any UI stretching weirdness.
+Provides widescreen without any UI stretching weirdness or incorrect overlays.

-Please note this is already integrated with Reloaded and ShadowSX.
+Please note this is already integrated with Shadow The Hedgehog: Reloaded and Shadow SX.
 This is a standalone widescreen feature if you want to integrate it with your own mod or the original game.

 ### ROM Validation

-Please verify the ROM you are attempting to patch is a 1:1 ShadowTheHedgehog NTSC-U GameCube ISO.
+Please verify the ROM you are attempting to patch is a 1:1 Shadow The Hedgehog NTSC-U or PAL GameCube ISO.

 GCZ/WIA/RVZ or any other format than ISO is not supported.
 Please convert to ISO, then compare your game to the table below.